ProjectBorealis/PBSync/README.md

 PYTHONPATH=<path-to-local-PBSync> python <path-to-local-PBSync>/pbsync/pbsync.py --help
 ```

-### Minor issues with gsutil

-**Note:** PBSync requires [a modification](https://github.com/GoogleCloudPlatform/gsutil/pull/1174/files) to the gsutil dependency.
-You will have to do this every time gsutil updates and build again.

 ## Available Commands

 List of available commands can be printed to console by passing `--help` to generated executable.